Platt Fields Park: Platt Hall

 Platt Hall was the home of the Worsley family for 300 years.
-The current hall, a listed Georgian building, was built by John and Deborah Carill-Worsley to the designs of Carr of York, later moderated by Timothy Lightoler, in 1746 at a cost of £10,000.
+The current hall, a grade II* listed Georgian building, was built by John and Deborah Carill-Worsley to the designs of Carr of York, later moderated by Timothy Lightoler, in 1746 at a cost of £10,000.
 It replaced a timbered black and white building that had been the home of Charles Worsley, one of Cromwell's lieutenants and Major General for Lancashire, Cheshire and Derbyshire during the interregnum.

 Former Gallery of Costume

-Between 1947 and 2021 Platt Hall was home to the Gallery of Costume.
-It originated as the Cecil Willett Cunnington clothes collection and the display spanned the era from the 17th. century to the present day.
+Between 1947 and 2021, Platt Hall was home to the Gallery of Costume.
+It originated as the Cecil Willett Cunnington clothes collection and the display spanned the era from the 17th century to the present day.
 The collection is owned by the Manchester Art Gallery, and from 2021 it was removed from Platt Hall and put into storage, prior to being relocated in a new space at the main gallery on Mosley Street.
 The future use of Platt Hall is uncertain as it is currently being "re-imagined".

 Platt Chapel

 The chapel is on Wilmslow Road south of Grangethorpe Road; the present structure is a rebuilding of 1790, then modified in 1874–75.
 It was a family chapel of the Worsleys of Platt Hall built in 1699, and was constructed for Henry Finch, who had lost the use of the Birch Chapel where he had been installed by the Parliamentarian office Thomas Birch in 1672.
 The congregation began as Independents (Congregationalists) and became Unitarian during the early 19th century.
-The ministers succeeding Finch were Robert Hesketh, John Whitaker, Robert Andrews, John Houghton, Richard Meanley, George Checkley (1797-1807), Joseph Lawton Siddall, William Whitelegge (1810–1865), Samuel Alfred Steinthal, and Charles Thomas Poynting.
+The ministers succeeding Finch were Robert Hesketh, John Whitaker, Robert Andrews, John Houghton, Richard Meanley, George Checkley (1797–1807), Joseph Lawton Siddall, William Whitelegge (1810–1865), Samuel Alfred Steinthal, and Charles Thomas Poynting.

 Since it ceased to be used for worship in 1970 it has been used by various local societies (since 1977).
 The graveyard, which used to be larger, is surrounded by Platt Fields Park.